-The Plateau de Bure Interferometer (PdBI) is currently the most advanced millimeter array in the world.
+The NOEMA Interferometer is currently the most advanced millimeter array in the Northern Hemisphere.
 Situated on the Plateau de Bure at 2550m altitude in the French Alps, the geographical position of its phase center is

-The antennas of the IRAM interferometer can move on rail tracks up to a maximum separation of 760 m in the E-W direction and 368 m in the N-S direction, corresponding to a resolution of 0.5 arcsecs at an observing wavelength of 1.3 mm (230 GHz).
+The antennas of the NOEMA interferometer can move on rail tracks up to a maximum separation of currently 760 m in the E-W direction and 368 m in the N-S direction, corresponding to a resolution of 0.5 arcsecs at an observing wavelength of 1.3 mm (230 GHz).